sabtain93/RB_109/Local_variable_scope.md

 # local variable scope, especially how local variables interact with method invocations with blocks and method definitions

- ## local varibale scope regarding method invocation with blocks
+ ## local varibale scope w.r.t method invocation with blocks

 Ruby blocks `{..}` or `do..end` create a new scope for local variables.
 The scope created by block followed by a method invocation is an inner scope.
 A local varibale scope is determined by where it is intialized.
 So the key point is that a local varibale initialized in an outer scope cannot be accessed in an inner scope but not the other way around.